liangcici/MO-VLN/README.md

 <details>
-<summary>8/17/2023</summary>
+<summary>🚀🚀8/17/2023</summary>

  We have released [**version 1.1**](https://drive.google.com/drive/folders/1padFHXi9VrTfDR2_8UmxB8NyZf2NfiZB?usp=drive_link) of the MO-VLN benchmark simulator.

-- Added **walker control interface**.
+- Support for **grabbing and navigation tasks**.
-- Added many different states of pedestrians, including **different gender, different skin colors, and different ages of 50 walkers with smooth walking or running movements**
+- Added many different states of pedestrians, including **different gender, different skin colors, and different ages of 50 pedestrians with smooth walking or running movements**
+- Added **walker control interface**.This interface supports:
+  - Selecting the pedestrian type to generate
+  - Specifying where pedestrians are generated
+  - Setting whether they move freely
+  - Controlling the speed of their movement
 - **Added 1k+ instructions** to our four tasks.
+- We modeled an **additional 954 classes of models** to construct the indoor scene.
 - Two **new scenes have been added**, bringing the total to five:
   - Coffee
   - Restaurant
   - Nursing Room
   - **Home scene** -- A home suite consisting of a living room, kitchen, dining room, and multiple bedrooms
   - **Separate tables** -- Multiple tables can provide a large and efficient grasping parallel training
-- Support for **grabbing and navigation tasks**.
 </details>

 <details>